Making sense of youth safeguarding

 Young people leaving, losing and changing faith

-We are convening a learning event in Birmingham in Summer 2026 to grow our collective knowledge about this topic, reflect on practice and create helpful guidance for everyone.
+We are convening a learning event on Wed 21 October 2026 in Birmingham to grow our collective knowledge about this topic, reflect on practice and create helpful guidance and professional development about youth faith transitions.

 Human Learning Systems + Transitional Safeguarding